 Recommended Blogs and Sites for Gifted

-Dona Matthews, Ph.D., and Joanne Foster, Ed.D., have an engaging website filled with links, resources, and their individual blogs.
+Dona Matthews, Ph.D., and Joanne Foster, Ed.D., have an engaging website.
+Beyond Intelligence is filled with links, resources, and their individual blogs.
 Their book, Being Smart about Gifted Education, published by Great Potential Press, is for parents and educators who seek to identify and nurture exceptionally high ability in children.
 This site complements the ideas in that book, including the concepts of the “mystery” and the “mastery” models of gifted education.
 Every child, no matter the level of his or her ability, should be provided with the educational experiences that he or she needs at any given time, and the information and resources in this site can help adults to accomplish this objective.

 Tamara Fisher, M.A., writes about teaching and gifted education strategies and suggestions in her blog, Unwrapping the Gifted, on the site Education Week Teacher.
 Her blog is an extension of the ideas and guidelines that her book, Intelligent Life in the Classroom, provides for teachers (and parents) who work to foster gifted students’ success and achievement .